 Start by asking the right questions

-I recently convinced myself that buying beer from a store was simply too expensive, when you one just make his own.
+I recently convinced myself that buying beer from a store was simply too expensive when you one can just make his own.
 Having no prior knowledge of brew-making, I began making an extensive list of all the equipment I would be needing.
 The list included hundreds of dollars worth of purchases.
 Thankfully, before actually hitting that buy button, I came clean to myself.
 I was only going to make beer as an amateur for now and wouldn’t be needing all those fancy accessories.

 - Do I want to play guitar as a hobby, or do I want to take this more seriously in the future?